uc-cdis/data-portal/src/Covid19Dashboard/standalone/README.md

 ## Installation

 To install the template you will need npm.
-Note that the version of npm needs to be less than version 7 or you will run into errors.
+Note that the version of npm needs to be less than version 7 or else you will run into errors.

 To install type the following:
 ```